 Gaining an Academic Community Engagement (ACE) designation for your course(s) is both easy and beneficial.
 ACE promotes the application of course content within the community setting through partnerships with the community.
 According to the National Survey for Students Engagement Annual Report (2002), "Community Engagement provides students with opportunities to synthesize, integrate and apply their knowledge.
 Such experience makes learning more meaningful and ultimately more useful because what students know becomes part of who they are."
 Students learn to value community involvement through their ACE activities.
 They develop an understanding of the benefits of community engagement - with the ultimate goal of becoming lifelong engaged citizens that contribute to the public good.

-Other research has found that ACE enhances academic performance and has shown to have a significant positive effect on GPA, writing skills, critical thinking skills, and a commitment to community service, self–efficacy and leadership ability.
+Additional research has found that ACE enhances academic performance and has shown to have a significant positive effect on GPA, writing skills, critical thinking skills, a commitment to community, self–efficacy, and leadership ability.

-We have over 200 ACE designated courses that span all colleges and most disciplines.
-If you are a faculty member who has already incorporated the ACE pedagogy in your courses or would like to in future semesters, please consider requesting the formal designation.
+Each semester, we offer over 200 ACE-designated courses that span all colleges and most disciplines.
+If you are a faculty member who has already incorporated the ACE pedagogy in your courses or would like to in future semesters, please consider applying for the formal designation.
 (This only takes a few minutes.)
-This ACE descriptor appears on the course schedule and many students prefer to register for these types of experiential courses.
+This ACE designation appears on the course schedule and many students prefer to register for these types of experiential courses.

 How ACE Helps You: Faculty Benefits

-- Evaluation: The University's Faculty Evaluation System (FES) policy was modified to include the incorporation of civic engagement, service-learning, community-based teaching strategies or internships.
+- Evaluation: The University's Faculty Evaluation System (FES) policy was modified to incorporate civic engagement, service-learning, community-based teaching strategies, or internships.

-- Recognition: A new University award, The David Payne Award for Academic Community Engagement, has been established to annually recognize an outstanding faculty member engaging in ACE courses.
+- Recognition: A fourth University Excellence award, The David Payne Award for Academic Community Engagement, has been established to annually recognize an outstanding faculty member who teaches ACE courses.
 Only faculty teaching ACE courses are eligible for the $5,000 award.

-- Research/Publishing Opportunities: There are also many avenues through which to publish research relating to the integration of community engagement and curriculum.
-We also have the ACE Researchers initiative held every academic year to encourage and assist ACE faculty in publishing material related to ACE courses.
+- Scholarly Opportunities: There are also many avenues through which to publish research relating to the integration of community engagement and curriculum.
+Other scholarly creative activities with the goal of contributing to the public good are also recognized as community engaged scholarship.